 The elasticities of import demand in Iran are estimated by two approaches.
-The first is calculated based on the BPCG model and the second is calculated based on the import demand function, statistical data are based on the fixed price of 2004 and related to the period 1980 to 2018.
+The first is calculated based on the BPCG model and the second is calculated based on the import demand function, statistical data are based on the fixed price of 2004 and related to the period 1980 to 2018, because at the time of review, the officially published statistics are available until 2018.
 In the following, estimations are explained separately.